firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 The murmurs intensify, rising to an anxious pitch.
 Viktor reaches deliberately for the glass of water on the lectern and takes a long drink.
 He reaches into the breast pocket of his jacket for a white handkerchief, dabs his mouth dry, and then says, “That is correct.”

-The room explodes with noise and activity—reporters shouting out questions in rapid succession, chairs scrapping or crashing to the ground, protestors chanting in the background: “Fuck NeuroNet!
+The room explodes with noise and activity—reporters shouting out questions in rapid succession, chairs scrapping or crashing to the ground, protesters chanting in the background: “Fuck NeuroNet!
 Fuck NeuroNet!”
 Many of them have the telltale bald spots on the back of their heads that identify them as early test subjects.

 “The insular cortex is crucial in the experience of pain,” Aaryn suddenly remembers Viktor announcing to a room full of eager science journalists five years ago, using a speech they had written for him based on their own research.
 That conference took place only a few weeks before Aaryn had undergone surgery to have a NeuroNet implanted themselves.
 “We haven’t been able to turn these pain signals _completely_ off yet, but I am working on a revolutionary new treatment…”